-On July 30, 2013, we entered into an employment agreement with Dr. Fawzy for a period of three years.
-Under the terms of Dr. Fawzy's employment agreement, he received a signing bonus of \$125,000 and he will receive a base salary of \$250,000 per year.
-In addition, Dr. Fawzy will also be eligible to receive an annual bonus, which is targeted at 30% of his base salary but which may be adjusted by our Compensation Committee based on his individual performance and our performance as a whole.
-Dr. Fawzy will also be eligible to receive option grants at the discretion of our Compensation Committee.
-In October 2013, Dr. Fawzy received a grant of 350,000 options at an exercise price of \$0.94 per share.
-The options vest in equal monthly installments over three years from August 1, 2013.
-If we terminate Dr. Fawzy's employment without cause or Dr. Fawzy resigns with good reason, we are required to pay him a severance of up to nine months of his base salary plus benefits.
+On March 12, 2015 we entered into an employment agreement with Mr. Kling for a period of three years.
+Under the terms of Mr. Kling's employment agreement, upon signing the agreement he received a grant of 350,000 options and he will receive a base salary of \$250,000 per year.
+In addition, Mr. Kling will also be eligible to receive an annual bonus, which is targeted at 30% of his base salary but which may be adjusted by our Compensation Committee based on his individual performance and our performance as a whole.
+Mr. Kling will also be eligible to receive option grants at the discretion of our Compensation Committee.
+In February 2016, Mr. Kling received a grant of 200,000 options at an exercise price of \$0.43 per share.
+The options vest in equal monthly installments over three years from February 2016.
+If we terminate Mr. Kling's employment without cause or Mr. Kling resigns with good reason, we are required to pay him a severance of up to nine months of his base salary plus benefits.
 In addition, the vesting of his outstanding options will be accelerated by six months upon such termination.
-If we terminate Dr. Fawzy's employment without cause during the 24 month period immediately following a change of control or Dr. Fawzy resigns with good reason during the 24 month period immediately following a change of control, we are required to pay him a severance of up to eighteen months of his base salary and his target annual bonus plus benefits.
+If we terminate Mr. Kling's employment without cause during the 24 month period immediately following a change of control or Mr. Kling resigns with good reason during the 24 month period immediately following a change of control, we are required to pay him a severance of up to eighteen months of his base salary and his target annual bonus plus benefits.
 In addition, his outstanding options would vest in full upon such termination.
-Dr. Fawzy's employment agreement provides for an increase in base salary of \$50,000 annually, upon a future closing of an additional round of financing of at least \$15 million and the initiation of the first Phase III study of MAT9001.
-Dr. Fawzy will also be subject to a customary non-disclosure agreement, pursuant to which Dr. Fawzy has agreed to be subject to a non-compete during the term of his employment and for a period of eighteen months following termination of his employment.
+Mr. Kling will also be subject to a customary non-disclosure agreement, pursuant to which Mr. Kling has agreed to be subject to a non-compete during the term of his employment and for a period of eighteen months following termination of his employment.
+As part of our cost reduction measures, we have entered into a letter agreement with Mr. Kling effective as of April 1, 2016 that provides for, among other things, a 10% reduction in base salary through December 31, 2016 and a requirement that the executive contribute 20% of the applicable premium cost for healthcare coverage under the Company's group health plan.
+The letter agreement also provides that for purposes of calculating any severance payments, the base salary will be the base salary prior to such temporary reduction and therefore the temporary reduction in base salary will not impact the amounts that would be paid to the executive if his employment was terminated.
+Effective October 1, 2016, the Board restated Mr. Kling's salary to its level prior to the 10% reduction.